fongc123/notes/Machine Learning/Regression.md

 Internally, PyTorch accumulates gradients in each epoch.
 Thus, the parameter gradients must be set to zero before starting the next epoch with `optimizer.zero_grad()`.

 The <span style = "color:lightblue">learning rate</span> is the step size at each iteration while moving towards a minimum in a loss function.
 A small learning rate requires many iterations before reaching the minimum point, while a large learning rate swiftly reaches it.
-Too large of a learning rate causes drastic updates which lead to divergent behaviour.
+Too large of a learning rate causes drastic updates, which lead to divergent behavior.